simple-crypto/SCALib/docs/index.rst

 4. "Improved Leakage-Resistant Authenticated Encryption based on Hardware AES Coprocessors".
 O. Bronchain, C. Momin, T. Peters, F.-X. Standaert in TCHES2021 - Issue 3.
+5. "Riding the Waves Towards Generic Single-Cycle Masking in Hardware".
+R.
+   Nagpal, B. Girgel, R. Primas, S. Mangard, eprint 2022/505.
+6. "Bitslice Masking and Improved Shuffling: How and When to Mix Them in Software?".
+M. Azouaoui, O. Bronchain, V. Grosso, K.  Papagiannopoulos, F.-X.  Standaert, TCHES2022 - Issue 2.
+7. "A Second Look at the ASCAD Databases", M. Egger, T. Schamberger, L.
+   Tebelmann, F. Lippert, G. Sigl, COSADE 2022.
+8. "Give Me 5 Minutes: Attacking ASCAD with a Single Side-Channel Trace".
+O.
+   Bronchain, G. Cassiers, F.-X. Standaert, eprint 2021/817.
+9. "Towards a Better Understanding of Side-Channel Analysis Measurements Setups".
+D. Bellizia, B. Udvarhelyi, F.-X. Standaert, CARDIS 2021.
+10. "A Finer-Grain Analysis of the Leakage (Non) Resilience of OCB".
+F. Berti,
+    S. Bhasin, J. Breier, X. Hou, R. Poussier, F.-X. Standaert, B. Udvarhelyi in TCHES2022 - Issue 1.

+We strongly appreciate if you could mention to us if you are using SCALib for concrete projects so that we can add you to the above list.
+Please send an email to Olivier Bronchain.

 .. toctree::
    :maxdepth: 2